daltoncaires/ai-crypto-trading-bot/docs/build-ai-crypto-trading-bot.md

 Here’s what you’re going to need to complete this project:

 *   A CoinGecko API Key
+*   A Binance API Key (optional, if you want to use Binance as the data provider)
 *   Python 3.11+
 *   An OpenAI API Key

+The bot supports both **CoinGecko** and **Binance** as data providers.
+You can choose which one to use in the configuration file.

 ### Obtaining a CoinGecko API Key